jacobemery/ansible_tutorial/README.md

 * [Additional Optional Steps](#Additional-Optional-Steps)

 ## Goal
-To walk-through creating some basic Ansible content and then using Ansible to deploy a basic simulated website.
+First-time introduction to Ansible - walk-through creating some basic Ansible content and then using Ansible to deploy a basic simulated website.

 ## Difficulty Level
 Easy/Moderate - This was created to be as simple as possible while still giving you some room to fail and learn from mistakes.
 A basic understanding of the command line and text editor is necessary to use Ansible.